Joelgp83/Build-scripts-for-switchroot-android/README.md

 # Build-scripts-for-switchroot-android
 ## Various scripts for managing the switchroot android build process

 These scripts are used to update your Switchroot Android Q source, and build from it.
-They are based on the Q-Tips guide at https://gitlab.com/ZachyCatGames/q-tips-guide.
+They are based on the Android 10 / Q build guide on the Switchroot Wiki: https://wiki.switchroot.org/en/Android/Build-10

 # Installation: